GetStream/rails-chat-example/README.md

-# Example Rails Application with Chat by Stream
+# Example Rails Application with Stream Chat

 **Deploy on Heroku**